aeternity/protocol/consensus/bitcoin-ng.md

 can submit Proof-of-Fraud in a micro block in its generation.
 Only this leader can submit Proof-of-Fraud to avoid flooding the network with reports, which in itself could be viewed as a DoS attack.

-Furthermore, reporting a key block more than once is regarded as a protocol violation, even if there is more than one act of fraud committed.
+Furthermore, reporting fraud for a given generation more than once is regarded as a protocol violation, even if there is more than one act of fraud committed.
+Under the constraint that only blocks from the previous generation can be reported, this means that only one fraud report is allowed in a generation.

 The Proof-of-Fraud is constructed of two sibling micro headers (with the same previous pointer) along with the public key of the